lazada-test/logistics-test/README.md

 4. Cd to the Server folder
 5. Run `npm install`
 6. Run `npm start`
+7. go to `localhost:3000`
-7. Get any lazada's products link and paste in either input 1 or 2
+8. Get any lazada's products link and paste in either input 1 or 2